 Other health effects caused by mold exposure include fatigue, headaches, a lowering of energy levels, and nausea.
 The majority of these health effects show up one to three weeks after the initial exposure and will gradually disappear over time.
 Of course, the greatest long term impact of mold exposure on humans is death.
 If the mold spores are inhaled, they can cause lung infections, including infections in the lungs, throat, stomach, and sinuses.
 Long term exposure can lead to coughing, emphysema, or pulmonary fibrosis.

 An indoor air quality monitor measures the concentration of airborne contaminants such as dust, mold spores, and bacteria in the air.
 If there is a large amount of contamination, it will usually be yellow or brown in color.
 If the concentration is very low, however, it will be transparent.
-Indoor air quality monitors are useful because they prevent the development of mold and other indoor air pollutants in the first place, allowing you to stay healthy inside your house without risking your health.
+Indoor air quality monitors are particularly useful in areas like Chicago, where mold in Chicago can be a common issue due to the city’s climate.
+These devices help prevent the development of mold and other indoor air pollutants in the first place, allowing you to stay healthy inside your house without risking your health.
+Additionally, consulting with professionals like Mold Pro Chicago can provide further protection by addressing and mitigating any existing mold issues effectively.

 “Thanks to the guys at Chicago Foundation Repair Pros for getting my crawl space in order.
 I’ve been meaning to deal with it forever but just couldn’t get round to it.
 Now there’s no sinking, there’s no mold or water, and I’ve got more storage room.
 Great people, really professional, and very affordable.”